pamflow-org/pamflow/docs/source/tutorial/species_detection.md

             ├── Pitangus_sulphuratus/
             └── Ramphastos_tucanus/
 ```
-Each file name follows the structure `<confidence>_<original file name>_<start time>_<end time>.WAV`.
+Each file name follows the structure `<classification probability>_<original file name>_<start time>_<end time>.WAV`.

 ### Data annotation

-Now the segments are ready for the experts to listen and you want to make them the task of annotation easier for them.
-Using **panflow** you can automatically generate excel files referencing each of the segments.
+The segments are now ready for the experts to listen and confirm the detections.
+In order to make verification easier for them, **pamflow** can generate excel files referencing each of the segments.
 As soon as an expert determines if a particular detection is accurate or not, she only needs to type true or false on the format.
+Additionally, if an observation is not accurate, experts can type the actual species in the segment (if known) on the column `detectedSpecies`.
 For generating these formats run

 ```bash
 kedro run --nodes "create_manual_annotation_formats_node"